 - All Explosives have a max range of 5”.

-- Explosives can be thrown vertically or horizontally so they can be thrown over obstacles or impassible terrain.
+- Explosives can be thrown horizontally or vertically, so don’t forget they can be thrown OVER obstacles or impassible terrain.

 - They do not require LOS to the target.